A Large-Scale Probing Analysis of Speaker-Specific Attributes in Self-Supervised Speech Representations: Experimental Settings

 \section{Experimental Settings}

-The probing method is based on an intuitive idea that well-encoded information in a speaker representation should make a simple classifier able to classify the representations for that specific information accurately \cite{wang17g_Interspeech}.
-Based on this idea, we construct our probing pipeline as shown in Figure \ref{fig:probing}.
+The probing method is based on an intuitive idea that well-encoded information in a speaker representation should enable a simple classifier to accurately identify that specific information accurately \cite{wang17g_Interspeech}.
+Accordingly, the probing pipeline is constructed as illustrated in Figure \ref{fig:probing}.